What Are the Best POS Systems for Small Businesses?

 No need to reconcile daily sales with inventory or accounting.
 A POS records your transactions, money taken, products sold, and then automatically updates your inventory, accounting, and transaction data.

-Commonly, small businesses need to upgrade to a POS system if the business is growing, to be more efficient, or you want to accept new types of payment (like credit cards or contactless payments).
+Commonly, small businesses need to upgrade to a POS system if the business is growing, to be more efficient, or you want to accept new types of payment (like credit cards payment processing or contactless payments).

 Here’s a small business example without a POS system: